The significance of ventilation in HVAC design.

 Once you have considered the space and layout, it is time to choose the right ventilation equipment.
 There are various types of ventilation systems available, each with its own advantages and applications.
 Here are some options to consider:

-READ MORE Explain HVAC's role in ventilation.
+READ MORE The role of filters in HVAC ventilation.

 2.1 Natural ventilation